akul-star/Advanced-Physical-Design/README.md

 MAGIC
 =====

-- Run Magic.For better graphic use, the command belwo is used:
+- Run Magic for better graphic use, the command below is used:
 ```
 magic -d XR
 ```